Tok3n/CloudDocumentation/API.md

 5. Send to backend: Then you should send that validation information to your backend.
 6. Re-validate in backend: Once the validation information is in your backend you should send it again to the Tok3n Cloud API.
 7. Re-validation from Tok3n: tok3n will respond you about the validity of the "validation information".
 (In case of a man in the middle atack).
-8. Optional Crypto Hash revalidation: with the information of the validation information and the response from Tok3n in the point 7 you can re calculate a hash that tells you the validity of both documents.

 ##In depth:
 ### Adquire Keys